Coronation military flypast over Buckingham Palace scaled back due to bad weather

 The display over The Mall and Buckingham Palace was originally meant to last for six minutes, but the scaled-down version will last for less than half of that time.

-The Ministry of Defence said it would last for two minutes and 30 seconds.
+On Saturday afternoon, after some of the aircraft had taken off and were in a holding pattern over the east coast of England and the North Sea, the Ministry of Defence said the flypast would be shortened, lasting for two minutes and 30 seconds.

-The King and Queen are expected to watch the flypast from the balcony of Buckingham Palace.
+The King and Queen were expected to watch it from the balcony of Buckingham Palace.

-Met Office meteorologist Marco Petagna said it was “definitely wet weather gear” conditions, adding: “It’s not going to be very nice this afternoon.
+Met Office meteorologist Marco Petagna said there would be low cloud – “not good conditions for flying”.

+It was “definitely wet weather gear” conditions, he said.
+“It’s not going to be very nice this afternoon,” he said.

 “A lot of standing water around, puddles.
 Things could be a lot better, to be honest, not looking nice at all.”